duongtd23/Reclamation-CafeOBJ-verification/README.md

 This repository contains the formal verification of two concurrent programs: (1) shared counter and (2) Treiber's stack integrated with hazard pointer mechanism for safe memory reclamation.

 1. `common.cafe`: some common parts for the specifications of the two programs, including the specifications of unsigned integers as well as the execution labels - module `LABEL`.

 2. `shared-counter`: the verification of (1) the shared counter program.
+Check README in that folder.

 3. `stack`: the verification of (2) Treiber's stack.
+Check README in that folder.

 ## Executing proof scores
 Proof scores are executable (CafeOBJ code).
 To install CafeOBJ, please isit https://cafeobj.org/.